Skip to content

 • Healthcare

-Non-Biological Parents’ Custody Or Visitation Rights
+Non-Biological Parents’ Custody or Visitation Rights

 Non-biological parents may be granted custody rights under certain circumstances, but it depends on the laws of the jurisdiction in which they reside.